Trusted by 19,000+ Clinicians

 If you are a healthcare professional, there’s a few reasons why you should document your findings and justify the decisions you’ve made:

-• To aid future care – You may want to look back at your notes in future to see how the client has changed.
+• To aid future care – You may want to refer to your prescription in the future to see how their needs have change.

 To see a full list of hints and tips for writing seating justifications, download our specialist seating assessment eBook.